Have a favorite go-to pen style, but looking to venture into the world of fancy pens?

 It's worth making special mention of how this pen feels in my hand as I write.
 The balance is exceptional!
 The weight of the pen is spread evenly across the barrel, and the wider girth fits comfortably in the first web space of my hand.

 - steady ink flow

 - durable body

 - available with high-gloss lacquers or premium metal finishes

 - losing this pen will be stressful

-Known for its distinguished look and stainless steel body, the Zebra F-301 is a popular go to for its just-right barrel size, durability, and firm plastic grip.
+Known for its distinguished look and stainless steel body, the Zebra F-301 is a popular go-to choice for writers and students alike with its just-right barrel size, durability, and firm plastic grip.

 - uninterrupted ink flow

 - medium fine point